ISBN: 9781991001399

 In 2020, Ray’s second book was published by Potton and Burton.
 Titled Tableland – the history behind Mt Arthur, the book is a social history of the eastern part of Kahurangi National Park.
 In 2022 he self-published a picture book on Nelson with a concise historical overview woven through the pages.

 Ray currently works as a photographer, videographer and writer as well as teaching photography.
+He continues to write about epic adventures in New Zealand.

 You may also like…